pk-droid-lab/kink-ideas/README.md

 ## Sub Punishments Scenes

-Punishments for general behavor correction or when your sub has an unauthorized orgasm or just because
+Punishments for general behavor correction or when your sub has an unauthorized orgasm or just because.

 * spanking
 * nipple clamps nipple torture
 * cock/ball spanking
 * tied up timeouts (Closet/corner)
 * sensory deprivation
-* added duration to the amount of time between releases
+* add duration to the amount of time between releases
+* icy hot on balls

 ## Advanced Scenes